dongqi-DQ/GEO4PALM/README.md

 1. `"nasa",` to download and process data via NASA Earthdata interface
 3. `"esa",` to donwload and process data via ESA WorldCover interface
 4. `"osm",` to download and process data via OSMnx
+5. `"online",` to downlaod and process SST data via NASA Earthdata and OPeNDAP interface

 **Note:**
 1. Register to download data from NASA Earthdata [here](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/earthdata-login) if you haven't